 To sync multiple files at once, follow these steps:

-- Select the files.
+- Select the files you want to sync.

-- Tap Move or Copy.
+- Tap Copy or Move.

-- Choose Documents - iCloud.
+- Choose Documents in iCloud.

 Now, these files are synced between your iPhone and iPad.
 You can also access these files in other apps that support iCloud Drive.
 For this, open the iCloud Drive section within the app and select the Documents folder.